Why Do I Need Constant Reassurance in Relationships?

 Identifying the emotion underneath the urge, such as fear or uncertainty

-Communicating needs more directly rather than seeking indirect reassurance
+Communicating needs more directly instead of seeking indirect reassurance

 This is part of the integration phase of therapy, where insight begins to translate into lived experience.
 Progress here is often gradual and may not feel dramatic, but it reflects a meaningful shift in how someone relates to themselves and their relationships.